scoatespark/LaMarche-Lab/People.md

       <h3>Eduardo Menotti</h3>
       <p>
-        Former postgraduate research associate in the LaMarche Lab, currently pursuing a PhD at the University of São Paulo
+        Former postgraduate research associate in the LaMarche Lab, currently pursuing a PhD in medical physiopathology in the University of São Paulo
       </p>
     </div>
   </div>